Yankee Boot Swap

 You're right.

-You could give me two newborns, one of whom is African American and one of whom is Asian American, and I would struggle to tell the difference between them.
+You could give me two newborns, one of whom is African and one of whom is Asian American, and I would struggle to tell the difference between them.

-You're absolutely right because and I hadn't really considered this dimension fully because
+How could they possibly know the answer?
+If no one was actively keeping track.
+You're absolutely right, because and I hadn't really considered this dimension fully, because

-if you were saying, Sarah, that you have two pieces of documentation, the bassinet on the one hand and the birth sticket on the other hand, and you knew that there was a third piece of documentation that you could find
+if you were saying, Sarah, that you have two pieces of documentation the bassinet on the one hand and the birth stick it on the other hand and you knew that there was a third piece of documentation that you could find that might clarify or corroborate one of the two surveillance video perhaps maybe everything was audio recorded like in Lyndon Johnson's office right

-Then I guess I could say, go ahead and in the spirit of Walker Percy, it's better to know than not to know and just get that document.
+then I guess I could say go ahead and in the spirit of Walker Percy it's better to know than not to know and just get that document.

 But absent that, I think it's a wild goose chase and one that at the end of which you just get a wild goose.

-And we all know geese are terrible and they bite you.
+And we all know geese are terrible, and they bite you.
+Don't try to pet a goose.

 Don't try to figure out which one of your sons is older.
+Don't worry about it.

 Enjoy your identical twins.